gvre/lua-gtable/README.md

 # lua-gtable
-A small helper library about tables.
+A small helper library about tables (WIP).

 ## Installation
 Copy the file `src/gtable.lua` to your project.